 The chart on page 5 illustrates the different clusters and standards recommended for instructional emphasis.
-Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2016 Grade 3 Common Core Mathematics Test are indicated by the word "Post."
+Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2017 Grade 3 Common Core Mathematics Test are indicated by the word "Post."
 The instructional emphasis recommended in this chart is mirrored in the Grade 3 test design, whereby clusters and standards that are recommended for greater emphasis will be assessed in greater number.
-Standards recommended for greater emphasis that are designated for instruction after the administration of the 2016 Grade 3 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 4 instruction.
+Standards recommended for greater emphasis that are designated for instruction after the administration of the 2017 Grade 3 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 4 instruction.

 Cluster Emphasis Domain Cluster Standard

-3.0A.1

-Represent and solve problems 3.OA.2
+Represent and solve problems involving multiplication 3.OA.1

+3.OA.2

 and division.
-3.OA.3 ✓
+3.OA.3 🗸

 3.OA.4

-Operations and Understand the properties of 3.OA.5
+Operations and Algebraic Understand the properties of multiplication and the relationship 3.OA.5

-Thinking multiplication and the relationship between multiplication and division.
+Thinking between multiplication and division.
 3.OA.6

 Multiply and divide within 100.
 3.OA.7

-Solve problems involving the four 3.OA.8 ✓
+Solve problems involving the four 3.OA.8 🗸

 Major Clusters operations, and identify and explain patterns in arithmetic.
 3.OA.9

-Number and 3.NF.1
+Number and Davidon un donatan dina of 3.NF.1

-Operations - Fractions Develop understanding of fractions as numbers 3.NF.2
+Operations - Fractions Develop understanding of fractions as numbers.
+3.NF.2

-fractions as numbers.
+jrucions as numbers.
 3.NF.3 ✓

-Solve problems involving 3.MD.1

-Measurement and Data measurement and estimation of intervals of time, liquid volumes, and masses of objects.
+Measurement and Data Solve problems involving measurement and estimation of intervals of time, liquid volumes, 3.MD.1

+and masses of objects.
 3.MD.2

-Geometric measurement: understand concepts of area and relate area to 3.MD.5
+Geometric measurement: understand concepts of area and relate area to multiplication and to addition.
+3.MD.5

 3.MD.6

-multiplication and to addition.
 3.MD.7 ✓

-Measurement 3.MD.3
+Measurement Measurement Represent and interpret data.
+3.MD.3

-Supporting and Data Kepresent and interpret data.
+Supporting and Data Kepresent und interpret data.
 3.MD.4 Post

 Clusters Geometry Reason with shapes and 3.G.1 Post

 Geometry their attributes.
 3.G.2

-Additional Number and Use place value understanding and 3.NBT.1
+Additional Clusters Number and Operations in Base Ten Use place value understanding and 3.NBT.1

-Operations in properties of operations to perform 3.NBT.2
+properties of operations to perform 3.NBT.2

-Base Ten multi-digit arithmetic.
+multi-digit arithmetic.
 3.NBT.3

-Clusters Measurement and Data Geometric measurement: recognize perimeter as an attribute of plane figures and distinguish between linear and area measures.
+Measurement and Data Geometric measurement: recognize perimeter as an attribute of plane figures and distinguish between linear and area measures.
 3.MD.8 Post

-\checkmark = Standards recommended for greater emphasis Post = Standards recommended for instruction in May-June
+\checkmark = Standards recommended for greater emphasis

+Post = Standards recommended for instruction in May-June